 A career in back end development is an excellent option for those who are interested in programming and are passionate about technology.
 As you work toward deciding what career path you want to take, you’ll also be deciding what your educational path looks like.

 Remember, there are a variety of ways you can gain the back end developer skills you need to be successful.
-You can choose a formal degree program or opt for a coding boot camp.
+You can choose a formal degree program or opt for a coding boot camp to learn web development.
 The best educational path depends on what your needs are, whether you’re looking for a variety of topics or want more specialized training that you can complete in a shorter period.